Are You Ready for a Behavioral Interview?

 Behavioral Interview Sample Question/Response

-To the question of “Tell me about a time when you were on a team and a member wasn’t pulling his or her weight.”
+“Tell me about a time when you were on a team and a member wasn’t pulling their weight.”

 “I was assigned to a team to build a canoe out of concrete.
 One of our team members wasn’t showing up for our lab sessions or doing his assignments.
 I finally met with him in private, explained the frustration of the rest of the team, and asked if there was anything I could do to help.
 He told me he was preoccupied with another class that he wasn’t passing, so I found someone to help him.
 Not only was he able to spend more time on our project, but he was grateful to me for helping him.
 We finished our project on time and got a ‘B+.’”